FreHu/abaplint-clean-code/rules.md

 Ensures code starts at tabstop positions.

-Disabled.
 Enable if you want to enforce tabs.

 ### space_before_colon